ma7bor/nginx-k8s/README.md

 kubectl get svc nginx-servicev3
 ```

-### Accessing the Application

-Once the Service is created, access the Nginx application using the external IP of any node in the cluster and the `nodePort` specified in the Service configuration (e.g., `http://<node-ip>:31002`).

-For local development using `minikube`, you can open the service URL directly in your browser:
+Access the Nginx application using `minikube` as before:

 ```bash
 minikube service nginx-servicev3
 ```

+Observe how the Deployment manages the ReplicaSet and, by extension, the Pods.
+This demonstrates the benefits of using Deployments for managing application updates, scaling, and rollback.

 ## Troubleshooting